-Two weeks left to score early bird savings at TC Sessions: Space 2020 – TechCrunch
+Two weeks left to score early-bird savings at TC Sessions: Space 2020 – TechCrunch

 Corporate VC funds are a key source of investment for space startups, in part because they often involve partnerships that help generate revenue, and because they understand the timelines involved.
 SpaceFund’s Meagan Crawford and Lockheed Martin Ventures’ J. Christopher Moran discuss how these funds fit in with more standard venture to power the ecosystem.

-TC Sessions: Space 2020 takes flight on December 16-17, but we’re starting our early bird countdown right now.
+TC Sessions: Space 2020 takes flight on December 16-17, but we’re starting our early-bird countdown right now.
 Great savings disappear in two weeks on November 13 at 11:59 p.m.
 (PT).
-Buy your early bird passes today and celebrate your savvy shopping with a tall glass of Tang.
+Buy your early-bird passes today and celebrate your savvy shopping with a tall glass of Tang.

 Is your company interested in sponsoring TC Sessions: Space 2020?
 Click here to talk with us about available opportunities.